 This weekend, April 14 – 15 marks the 100th anniversary of the Titanic sinking.
 A slew of books have been released in the months and weeks leading up to the historic date.
 There is of course the Bonham’s auction in New York City and James Cameron’s 3-D release of the movie “Titanic.”
-Amid all [...]
+Amid all the [...]

 A statue of Sybil Ludington outside the Danbury Public Library in Danbury, CT

 In honor of Women’s History Month I thought it would be fun to take a look at some women who really had it going on.
-This list of women is in keeping with my interest in lesser known stories and [...]
+This list of women is in keeping with my interest in lesser known stories and people. [...]

 Sen. Richard Blumenthal (D-CT) wants to help military dogs.
 The first term Senator recently proposed a bill to help speed along adoptions of military dogs.
-Currently the Pentagon considers these dogs as “equipment” that necessitates those who wish to adopt the battle tested dogs to bear the cost of transporting the canines back to [...]
+Currently the Pentagon considers these dogs as “equipment” that necessitates those who wish to adopt the battle tested dogs to bear the cost of transporting the canines back to the [...]

 Receipt for a 1945 CARE package.